UCL-CCS/EasyVVUQ/docs/source/workflow_changes.rst

 Each time the decoder output is read it will be checked using this specification.
 This can be used for debugging and validation purposes.

-Analysys Classes Return an AnalysisResults Instance
+Analysis Classes Return an AnalysisResults Instance
 ---------------------------------------------------

 In an effort to provide a consistent interface to the users all classes must return the results in the same